MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Train-Test-Eval.md

 Here we describe the main top-level commands `train` and `test`/`eval` and their corresponding parameters.
-For additional top-level commands see the [[corresponding wiki page|Top-level commands]].
+For additional top-level commands see the [corresponding wiki page](/en-us/cognitive-toolkit/Top-level-commands.md).

 ## Train Command
 This command asks CNTK to train a model.
-An example for a `train` command section is provided on the [[Config file overview|Brainscript Config file overview]] page.
+An example for a `train` command section is provided on the [Config file overview](/en-us/cognitive-toolkit/Brainscript-Config-file-overview.md) page.
 The related parameters are:
 * `reader` – the reader configuration block used to determine how to load input data.
-For details see [[Reader block|Brainscript Reader block]].
+For details see [Reader block](/en-us/cognitive-toolkit/Brainscript-Reader-block.md).

 * `SGD` – the SGD training setup.
-For details see [[SGD block|Brainscript SGD block]].
+For details see [SGD block](/en-us/cognitive-toolkit/Brainscript-SGD-block.md).

 * `BrainScriptNetworkBuilder` – the BrainScript configuration block.
-For details see [[BrainScript Network Builder]].
+For details see [BrainScript Network Builder](/en-us/cognitive-toolkit/BrainScript-Network-Builder.md).

 * `SimpleNetworkBuilder` – the simple network builder configuration block.
-For details see [[Simple Network Builder]].
+For details see [Simple Network Builder](/en-us/cognitive-toolkit/Simple-Network-Builder.md).

 * `cvReader` – (optional) the reader configuration block for cross-validation data.